Mayurji/mayurji.github.io/_posts/2020-08-06-Hyperparameter.md

 ### Adaptive Learning Rate

 Sometimes it is crucial to understand the problem and change the learning rate accordingly, like increasing or decreasing it.
-Functions like Adam and Adagrad Optimizer helps in adapting the learning rate following the objective function.
+Functions like Adam and AdaGrad Optimizer help in adapting the learning rate following the objective function.

 ### Minibatch Size

 It is one of the most commonly tuned hyperparameters in deep learning.
-Let's consider we have 1000 records and we have to train a model on top of it.
+Let’s consider that we have 1000 records and we have to train a model on top of it.
 Now, for training, we can select different batch sizes for the model.
-Let's check out different batch sizes.
+Let’s check out different batch sizes.

-**First**

-If we keep Minibatch size = 1, then the weights are updated for every record after backpropagation.
-It is called Stochastic Batch Gradient Descent.
+First, If we keep the Minibatch size at 1, then the weights are updated for every record after backpropagation.
+It is called stochastic batch gradient descent.

 <center>
 <img src="{{site.url}}/assets/images/Hyperparameter/minibatch.png" style="zoom: 5%; background-color:#DCDCDC;"  width="80%" height=auto/><br>
 <p>Figure 3: Minibatch</p>
 </center>

-**Second**

-If the Minibatch Size = # of records in the dataset, then the weight update is done after all the records are passed through the forward propagation.
-It is called Batch gradient descent.
+Next, If the minibatch size is equal to the number of records in the dataset, then the weight update is done after all the records are passed through forward propagation.
+It is called batch gradient descent.

-**Third**

-If the Minibatch Size = value between 1 to total no. of records, then the weight update is done after the set values of records are passed through the forward propagation.
-It is called Mini-batch gradient descent.
+However, If the Minibatch Size is set to a value between 1 and the total number of records, then the weight update is done after the set values of records are passed through forward propagation.
+It is called mini-batch gradient descent.

-The most commonly used value for **Minibatch sizes is 32, 64, 128, 256.** Values more than 256 require more memory and computational efficiency.
+The most commonly used values for m**inibatch sizes are 32, 64, 128, and 256.** Values greater than 256 require more memory and computational efficiency.

 ### Number of Epochs

 The number of epochs is decided based on the validation error.
-As the validation error keeps reducing, we can assume that our model is learning and updating the weights positively.
+As the validation error keeps decreasing, we can assume that our model is learning and updating the weights positively.

-There is also a technique called early stopping, which helps in determining the no. of iterations.
+There is also a technique called “early stopping,” which helps determine the number of iterations.

 <center>
 <img src="{{site.url}}/assets/images/Hyperparameter/iterations.png" style="zoom: 5%; background-color:#DCDCDC;"  width="80%" height=auto/><br>